kairos-io/kairos/docs/content/basics/_index.md

 pre = "<b>1. </b>"
 +++

-# Exploring c3os basics
+# Basics

-## Layout, Architecture, the CLI
+### Layout, Architecture, the CLI

-C3OS nodes autonomously connect and configure each other via P2P.
-No central server is needed.
+C3OS is a GNU/Linux distribution which is focused on bringing `k3s` on distributed environments with as less friction as possible.